illyabjazevic/BasicOWLOntology/README.md

 # BasicOWLOntology
-This is a file with a basic OWL ontology produces by the software Protege
+This is a file with a basic OWL ontology produced by the software Protege